diaplexus/diaplexus-book/languages.md

 ## Elm - [http://elm-lang.org](http://elm-lang.org)

+**"A delightful language for reliable webapps.
+Generate JavaScript with great performance and no runtime exceptions."**

 Authored by Evan Czaplicki - [http://evan.czaplicki.us/](http://evan.czaplicki.us/%29\)

 Elm is a functional language inspired by and written in Haskell.
 It seems to aim to employ a minimal subset of Haskell's features striking a balance between high utility and ease of access.
 The language compiles to Javascript and utilizes a port system for typed interop with the Javascript ecosystem.